prvashisht/classic-web-search/README.md

 ## Installation

-You can install the extension from the [Chrome Web Store](https://pratyushvashisht.com/classicwebsearch) or follow these steps for local development:
+You can install the extension from the [respective browsers' Web Store](https://pratyushvashisht.com/classicwebsearch?utm_medium=github&utm_name=readme) or follow these steps for local development:

 1. Clone the repository:
 ```